federica-villano/MyMindGIT2/README.md

 # MyMind

-MyMind App 🧠
-MyMind is an iOS app that allows users to create, edit, and record audio notes, with the ability to add descriptions and titles to the saved notes.
+MyMind 🧠 is an iOS app that allows users to create, edit, and record audio notes, with the ability to add descriptions and titles to the saved notes.

 ![Image 18-12-24 at 18 01](https://github.com/user-attachments/assets/a3e0c1dd-462d-41ab-bd2c-4db1b20a917a)
 ![Image 18-12-24 at 18 03](https://github.com/user-attachments/assets/d3c53cd2-37ba-4c6d-93ff-f41efaa73822)